Contact

 Peer Success Coach

-Laci is a second-year student double majoring in Criminology and Psychology.
+Laci is a third-year student double majoring in Criminology and Psychology.
 Laci is involved in the Legal Empowerment Brigade within Penn State Global Brigades and Blue & White Society.

 “I was deeply impacted by my peer mentor.
 She was a great support system since my first year.
 She inspired me to apply for this job so I can help others.
 I enjoy being part of students’ support system and guiding them to success within the college.”